 Time and Space

-• I was recently asked to do a group picture of about 60 people during the morning coffee break at a Toronto conference.
-The customer said they would need me for only a few minutes.
+I was recently hired to do a group picture of 60 people during the morning coffee break at a Toronto conference.
+The event organizer said they would need me for only a few minutes.

-I arrived at the convention centre two hours ahead of time to find a suitable location for the photography and to set up lights.
-The conference was running late so the coffee break was delayed 45 minutes.
-As soon as the meeting room doors opened, some people rushed to the washrooms, others made a beeline for the coffee and a few just wandered away.
-The event organizers spent 15 minutes trying to corral everyone toward the photo area.
+I arrived at the convention centre two hours early to scout a suitable location and set up lights.
+The conference was running behind schedule, so the coffee break was delayed by 45 minutes.
+As soon as the doors opened, some attendees rushed for the restrooms, while others headed straight for the coffee.
+Event organizers spent 15 minutes trying to herd everyone to the photo area.

-• Another customer asked for “a number” of pictures from an executive business meeting.
-I would be allowed two minutes at the start of the meeting to photograph 16 people: company chairman, the CEO, board members and a couple of visiting dignitaries.
+Another client requested “a number” of photos from an executive business meeting.
+I would have only two minutes at the start to photograph 16 people, including the company’s Canadian president, U.S. executives, Canadian executives, and the Canadian Prime Minister.

-The client was expecting individual pictures of everyone, some group shots and a few “action” pictures of people talking.
-All of this was to be shot in two minutes, in a dark room with no flash allowed and with everyone spread around a large boardroom table.
+The client wanted individual portraits, group shots, and “action” shots of people engaged in conversation.
+All of this was to be captured in two minutes, in a dark room with no flash allowed, with some people seated around a large table and others still mingling off to the sides.

-It’s impossible to do an hour of professional quality photography in mere minutes.
-For example, while it may be technically possible to do 20 business portraits in one minute, that’s not something you’d ever want to do.
-Although a Canadian medical software company recently asked me to do 35 business headshots in “just fifteen minutes of your time.”
-I turned them down.
+It’s simply impossible to produce high-quality photography in just a few minutes.
+While it’s technically feasible to snap 20 business portraits in one minute, it’s certainly not something anyone would want.
+For example, when a Canadian medical software company asked me to do 35 business headshots in “just 15 minutes of your time,” I turned them down.

-Customers should also budget an appropriate amount of space for photography.
-A certain photo may require the photographer to be 5 feet, 10 feet, 20 feet, or more, away from the subject.
-A portrait session which needs a ten-foot-wide background requires, you guessed it, a space that’s more than ten feet wide.
+Clients should also budget enough space for their photo shoot.
+Depending on the type of shot, a photographer may need to be positioned 5, 10, 20, or more, feet away from the subject.
+A group photo which needs a ten-foot-wide background requires, you guessed it, a space that’s more than ten feet wide.
+More space is always better than less.

-While it’s possible to photograph almost anything in almost any time and space, the more (time and space) a company invests in professional corporate photography for its business marketing, the better the returns.
+While it’s possible to photograph almost anything in any time and space, the more (time and space) a company invests in professional photography, the better the results and the better the return on their investment.

 Time and Space